Dental Check-up Malta

-The following article will hopefully remove the sense of anxiety people have when it comes to dental health.
+The following text will hopefully remove the sense of anxiety people have when it comes to dental health.
 We shall cover the following topics:

 #1: Save Your Teeth

 The biggest cause of tooth loss in adults is gum disease.
-According to research by the Centre for Disease Control and prevention, 47% of people over the age of 30 have some form of periodontal disease.
-This figure increases more as you age (70% of adults over 65 have periodontal disease).
+According to research by the Centre for Disease Control and Prevention, 47% of people over the age of 30 have some form of periodontal disease.
+This figure increases more as you age (70% of adults over 65 have a periodontal disease).
 Periodontal diseases occur due to infections and inflammation of the gums and bone that surround and support your teeth.
-Regular check ups can prevent gum disease and therefore save your teeth.
+Regular check-ups can prevent gum disease and therefore save your teeth.

 #2 Keep Your Smile White And Bright

 Regular tooth cleaning which is part of the dental check-up removes any stains on your teeth caused by tobacco, coffee, tea, wine, cola, fruit juices, curries, soy sauce, beetroots, etc., ensuring your smile is white, bright and ready to dazzle!

 #3 Protect Your Overall Health & Well Being

 There have been some recent studies showing the overall health benefit of looking after your teeth.
 Women can cut the risk of heart attacks by 33% with regular dental care according to a study published by the University of Berkeley in California.
 Another US-based study reported that people who have regular dental check-ups have lower overall healthcare costs due to early detection.